SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       }
     }

-When role is assigned to group, suitable audit record is created with type 'Group' and activity 'Group updated'.
+When a role is assigned to a group, a corresponding audit record is created with type 'Group' and activity 'Group updated'.

-### Unassign Role from User
+### Unassign role from user

-Request body: N/A.
+Request body: n/a

-Response body: N/A.
+Response body: n/a

- Example request: DELETE a RoleReference
+Example request: Delete a RoleReference

     DELETE /user/<<tenant>>/users/<<userName>>/roles/<<roleName>> (Example:ROLE_TENANT_MANAGEMENT_ADMIN)}}
      Host: [hostname]